Skip to main content

 Caveats to Native Screenshot

-• Mobile Limitations: Native Screenshot is not supported on mobile devices.
-Server-side rendering will be used instead.
+• Not available on mobile browsers: Native screenshot is not supported on mobile browsers.
+The standard screenshot engine will be used instead.

 Frequently Asked Questions

-Q: Is it compatible with other Userback features?
+Q: Is native screenshot compatible with other Userback features?

 Did this answer your question?